 What are the health risks associated with the flu?

 For the most part, the flu doesn’t pose serious health risks and gets better on its own.
 Although symptoms can feel severe, serious complications such as pneumonia are uncommon, and flu-related deaths remain rare, most occurring in people with serious underlying health problems like the elderly, children, and women in the second or third trimester of pregnancy.

 Flu spreads person-to-person primarily from the airborne particles generated by coughing and sneezing, but also by physical contact.
 It’s not clear whether the flu can be spread by touching items such as clothing or hard surfaces previously touched by someone with the virus.

 What are the symptoms of the flu?

-Flu symptoms are usually more severe than the symptoms of a common cold.
+Flu symptoms are usually more severe than those of the common cold.
 Symptoms typically develop one day to seven days after exposure, and can last from a few days to two weeks.
 They may include any or all of the following:

-- Fever (usually 100°F or warmer, lasting for several days), often with chills
+- Fever (usually 100°F or higher, lasting for several days), often with chills

 - Body aches or muscle aches